SimeonHristov99/DL_24-25/Week_08 - Generative Adversarial Networks/README.md

 **Acceptance criteria:**

 1. The architectures uses convolutional layers.
-2. The architecture is naive in that it does not adhere to the GCGAN guidelines.
+2. The architecture is naive in that it does not adhere to the DCGAN guidelines.
 3. `tqdm` is used to show training, validation and testing.
 4. An appropriate metric is used to evaluate model performance.
 5. `9` new images are sampled from the trained model.